htcondor/htcondor/docs/version-history/development-release-series-89.rst

    of *condor_submit*.
    :ticket:`7792`

+- Python 3 bindings are now available on macOS.
+They are linked against Python 3.8 provided by python.org.
+  :ticket:`7090`

 -  Added `oauth-services` method to the python-bindings :class:`~htcondor.Submit` class.
    The python-bindings :class:`~htcondor.CredCheck` class can now be used to check if the OAuth services that a job needs are present before the job is submitted.
    :ticket:`7606`

 -  The Python API daemon objects :class:`~htcondor.Schedd`, :class:`~htcondor.Startd`,
-   :class:`~htcondor.Negotiator` and :class:`~htcondor.Credd` now have a location memmber whose value can be passed to the contructor of a class of the same type to create a new object pointing to the same HTCondor daemon.
+   :class:`~htcondor.Negotiator` and :class:`~htcondor.Credd` now have a location member whose value can be passed to the constructor of a class of the same type to create a new object pointing to the same HTCondor daemon.
    :ticket:`7670`